josif88/VocabMate/readme.md

+#Vocabmate Translator

-# Practice makes perfect - We learn by repetition, it is the key to enrich your vocabularies
+### Practice makes perfect - We learn by repetition, it is the key to enrich your vocabularies

 ## Why does this app exist